(Click on small photos to enlarge. Also see Designing a Barn.)

-This instrument maker wanted his workshop and gallery to reflect his commitment to craftsmanship.
+This instrument maker wanted a barn for his workshop and gallery that would reflect his commitment to craftsmanship.
 The showroom is on the second floor and features scissor trusses.

 This handsome bank barn has three stories including the basement, and can be accessed by vehicles on the street level.